 Karakalpakstan.
 The name sounds made up, but it's a real place.
-And it could have been the 13th member of an exclusive club: nations which have only a's for vowels in their name.
+And it could have been the 13th member of a fairly exclusive club: nations which have only a's for vowels in their name.
 The others being the Bahamas, Canada, Chad, Ghana, Japan, Kazakhstan, Madagascar, Malta, Myanmar, Panama, Qatar and Rwanda.
 As the only country in the world scoring five a's in a row, it would have ruled this particular roost.

 Perhaps the God of Geography decided in his wisdom that this would just have been too much of an accolade for what is, essentially, a forlorn, windswept, ecodisaster-ridden corner of Central Asia.
 So Karakalpakstan (the name is Turkic for 'Black Hat Land', a toponym that also only has a's for vowels - how weird is that?) continues its twilight existence, forever on the brink of brighter days (or darker nights) as both Uzbekistan's geographically eccentric western outpost, and the only 'autonomous republic' of a medium-sized post-Soviet autocracy.